TheHive-Project/docs/docs/thehive/user-guides/administration/tags-and-taxonomies.md

     - Draw inspiration from an existing definition file :-)

-By default, TheHive does not contain any taxonomie.
+By default, TheHive does not contain any taxonomy.